 If a dispute has not been resolved by conciliation, a party to the dispute may apply to the Registrar in accordance with this Act and the arbitration rules for determination of the dispute by arbitration.

-[Section 182ZT inserted by No. 31 of 2011 s.
+[Section 182ZT inserted: No. 31 of 2011 s.
 6.]

 182ZU.
 Acceptance of application by Registrar